sayantan0510/multichain-cluster-analysis/README.md

 # Multi-chain Cluster Analysis

-Distance-based cluster analysis for multi-chain polymer or protein systems using GROMACS(.xtc or .trr) trajectories.
+Distance-based cluster analysis for multi-chain polymer or protein systems using GROMACS (.xtc or .trr) trajectories.
 This code also produces a simple coarse-grained HTML movie to visualize the cluster size against time.

 This tool identifies clusters based on a user-defined distance cutoff the minimun number of unique pairs that defines a cluster.
 The GROMACS library, 'gmx clustsize' considers chain-i and chain-j to be in the same cluster, if any one atom/bead of chain-i falls within the distance cut-off of any bead of chain-j.
 This code allowes you to include them in the same cluster of 'n' number of sich unique pairs are present within the cut-off.
 Thus, we have a more robust way of defining clusters.

 The idea is to give more control over what we call a 'cluster'.
 Often we see that bead-1 of chain-1 is within the cut-off from bead-100 of chain-2, with no other beads in the proximity.
 Should we still call chain-1 and chain-2 part of a cluster?
 Probably NOT.
 Here, if --min-pairs is set to say '3', chain-1 and chain-2 must have at least 3 unique pairs within the distance cut-off to be called a cluster.

+### Recommendation
+To avoid artifact, process your GROMACS trajectory as follows
+- gmx_mpi trjconv -f traj.xtc -s structure.tpr -pbc cluster -o traj_processed.xtc

 https://github.com/user-attachments/assets/f447bb36-18b5-4d66-8c91-5b19e9de409a